duckietown/duckietown-lx/collision-checker/README.md

 # About this exercise

+Collision checking
+As part of this exercise, you will *write your very own collision checker*.
+While this checker will only function in-simulation, it should give you a good idea of the complexity associated with detecting collisions in the real world.

 The boilerplate code contained in this folder is a fully functional (albeit wrong) solution.

 Currently, the solution submits random guesses as to whether the robot collides with the environment or not.
 You can try to evaluate right away to see how it works.